laurianeribas-deulofeu/ZooplantkonEcotaxa_Practice/README.md

 <p>
 By working with these materials, students will be able to:
 <ul>
 <li>1.
-Import zooplankton scan data into EcoTaxa or ZooImage and apply an AI classifier</li>
+Import zooplankton scan data into EcoTaxa or ZooImage and apply an AI classifier.</li>
 <li>2.
-Critically validate AI-predicted identifications using reference images</li>
+Critically validate AI-predicted identifications using reference images.</li>
 <li>3.
-Construct a species-by-sample abundance matrix from validated annotations</li>
+Construct a confusion matrix and estimate classifier performance metrics.</li>
 <li>4.
-Calculate Hill numbers, abundance, and biomass estimates in R</li>
+Calculate Hill numbers, abundance, and biomass estimates in R.</li>
 <li>5.
-Interpret your results</li>
+Interpret your results.</li>
 </ul>
 <p>
 <hr>